 Heat Sources and Controls

-Griddles of this type can be either gas or electric with electric being more common because these are often installed in dining rooms that don’t have gas hook-ups.
+Teppanyaki griddles can be heated by either gas or electricity, with electric being more common because these are often installed in dining rooms that don't have gas hook-ups.

 Temperature control is usually done with a manual or thermostatic dial.
 Solid state controls will keep your griddle surface at a set temperature without the need for adjustment.
 Manual controls adjust heat intensity from low to high, and require more attention and skill from the chef to maintain the correct level.
 Remember that these griddles will require a hood or other means of venting grease-laden vapors produced when cooking on an open surface.
 They will also reduce the amount of ambient heat released into your dining room.
 Check local codes and regulations before making your buying decision.

 It's important to keep the surface of your teppanyaki griddle clean, not only because these units are used for presentation cooking, but also because some of your customers may have food allergies.
 Ninety percent of all food-allergic reactions in the United States are caused by foods commonly cooked on these griddles – most notably fish, shellfish, eggs, soy (sauce), and wheat (tamari).